-Scope note: This property identifies E57 Material employed in an E11 Modification.
+This property identifies E57 Material employed in an E11 Modification.
+Scope note:

-The E57 Material used during the E11 Modification does not necessarily become incorporated into the
+The E57 Material used during the E11 Modification does not necessarily become incorporated into the the repairing of the Queen Mary (E11) employed Steel (E57)

 E24 Physical Man-Made Thing that forms the subject of the E11 Modification.